gjc129/CS458-Project/README.md

            added xml file of ER diagram option 2 for possible updating;

 Oct 1st: added Database Scenario file to beter explain database reasoning;

+Oct 2nd: added final ER Diagram for database; Deleted all other forms of ER Diagram files from repository;